 Establish A Cleaning Schedule

-Establishing a cleaning schedule can turn household chores into a habit and make it much easier to maintain a clean and organized home.
+Another great clean tip is to establish a weekly cleaning schedule.
+A cleaning schedule can turn household chores into a habit and make it much easier to maintain a clean and organized home.
 One great way to use a cleaning schedule is to assign a task to each day of the week.
 This is a great way for busy families to stay on top of things.

 You can also use a loop schedule.
 With a loop schedule, you write down a list of cleaning tasks and then accomplish at least one task per day.
 Once you’ve completed all the tasks on your list, you start again from the top.
 This makes cleaning feel less daunting overall.